BASE-UP® Project Management Model

 Stage Three: Strategy

-Depending on the brief, a strategy playback could cover the following: visions and missions, brand and identity, value propositions, organizational values and media & marketing planning.
+Depending on the brief, a strategy playback could cover the following: visions and missions, brand and identity, value propositions, organizational values, media & marketing planning, digital and more.

 The strategy’s main purpose is to bring to life the thinking to date in a informed and actionable way.
 In some instances it may even cover some initial creative thinking and ideas.

 The development of the actual materials defined in the strategy playback.